Reassembling the English novel, 1789-1919: Rise of the Text Industry

 \paragraph{New novels by author gender, 1789-1799} We estimate the number of new novels by author gender separately for the 11 years between 1789 and 1799.
 Because the number of new novels published during this period appears in RFGS, we need only estimate, for each year, the proportion of novels associated with men, women, and unknown gender authors.
 We accomplish this by collecting and manually annotating a random sample of 110 titles from RFGS (ten titles for each year).
 For each year we calculate a posterior distribution over proportions using a multinomial sampling model and an informative Dirichlet prior distribution loosely centered on observed proportions in 1800.

-For the full model covering the period between 1800 and 1919, posterior inference is performed using Hamiltonian Monte Carlo as implemented in Stan \parencite{carpenter2017stan}.
-All parameters whose prior distributions are not discussed are given reasonable, weakly informative priors.
-Source code and all datasets used accompany this paper.
+For the full model covering the period between 1800 and 1919, we estimate model parameters using Markov Chain Monte Carlo \parencite{carpenter2017stan}.
+(For a general introduction to Monte Carlo methods in Bayesian statistics see \textcite{liu2002monte}.)
+All parameters whose prior distributions are not discussed are given reasonable, weakly informative prior distributions.